yohita/directus-project-with-extensions-quickstart/README.md

 cd directus-project-with-extensions-quickstart
 npm install

+3. Change patth to data.db in .env file to your file path

 3. **Start the Development Server**: Start the development server to begin working with Directus: bash script-quickstart.sh